miramliu/Automatic_Coregistration/README.md

 # for LLPre and LLPost dicoms
 Use calling function DSCPerfusion_Motion Correction() to convert the pre and post dicoms to nii files. \
 Use the function T1_DSCcoregistration() to estimate the zoom and rotation degree of T1Post compared to T1Pre\
-Use the function Save_handcoregistered() to save coregistered dicoms with proper headers
+If it requires adjustment, use the function Save_handcoregistered() to save coregistered dicoms with proper headers